DeepakkumarArumugam/angular-now-playing/README.md

 This will run lite-server with Browsersync enabled.
 It should automatically launch your default web browser on http://localhost:3000.

-If you are interested in Angular 2, then check this out
+If you are interested in Angular 2, then [check this out](https://github.com/in-the-keyhole/angular2-now-playing).

 All public Keyhole Software educational events can be found on the [Keyhole Eventbrite page](http://www.eventbrite.com/o/keyhole-software-2942446951).